willing1026/willing1026.github.io/_posts/2025_08_17_the_culture_meaning_of_korean_name.md

+---
+layout: post
+title: The Cultural Meaning of Korean Names: A Guide for Foreigners
+author: "Paycis"
+tags: [koreanName][culture]
+---

 # The Cultural Meaning of Korean Names: A Guide for Foreigners

 Choosing a Korean name is more than just translating sounds from English.